weijiekoh/caishen/README.md

 (See this guide for more information: https://devcenter.heroku.com/articles/git)

 Set the `DJ_SECRET_KEY` config variable in the Heroku app dashboard to a long and random string (https://dashboard.heroku.com/apps -> Name of the app ->Settings -> Config Variables).
-This will be used as the `SECRET_KEY` in Django's `settings.py`.
+This will be used as the [secret key](https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-SECRET_KEY) in Django's `settings.py`.

 Then install build dependencies and run `build_and_deploy.sh`: